Computer Security

 Bruce Schneier has been passing across my radar very often recently (before I resolved (and was assigned) digging more into security) and so I’ll start working my way through some of his material.
 I find it somewhat interesting that Inrupt is not listed on his Wikipedia page but since I’ve not yet gotten around to contributing to Wikipedia I’ll just note that here.

-Internet of Things (IOT) systems have a particularly shaky footing in terms of security which is of particular interest to me given that it is a space in which I currently work.
+Internet of Things (IOT) systems introduce additional concerns in terms of security which is of particular interest to me given that it is a space in which I currently work.
 Often this is somewhat complicated by the constraints imposed on embedded systems but should always be given appropriate attention particularly given the (typically) larger surface area.
 There are also additional challenges around coordinating the secure introductions needed to onboard devices along with prospectively attesting their provenance which is a growing concern that transcends IoT.

 In domains such as health care privacy is both clearly and legally paramount, but similar attention is warranted in an expanding breadth of domains.